gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Source tasks such as `JavaCompile` that are skipped due to nil source inputs will now provide this feedback, rather that just reporting as being up to date.

+We have also fixed a previous oversight in the `compileOnly` configuration to limit dependencies to those only required for compilation.

 Finally, we have also added a command-line option for **Gradle build scan**, eliminating the need for passing a system property and tasks

 Enjoy the new version and let us know what you think!